muratk3n/thirdwave/en/tweets/2019/week29.md

 ---
 How do I know "the psycic" actually *computes* his findings?
-Because from the way he explains them, I can see he has basic grasp on soc interaction, timings, value of actions, etc. So he has already has the framework, based on that, you can compute if you have that ability as well (which he does).
+Because from the way he explains them, I can see he has basic grasp on soc interaction, timings, value of actions, etc. So he already has the framework, based on that, you can compute if you have that ability as well (which he does).
 Then call it a dream, a vision, u go to sleep wake up and the computation output is there waiting for you, it really